Airports ground handling industry seeks stimulus to mitigate COVID-19 impact

-Struggling in the face of the coronavirus outbreak, the domestic ground handling industry has sought stimulus package, including moratorium on interest on borrowings, waivers on certain fixed costs and deferment of statutory taxes, among others.
-The Rs 4,000-4,500 crore ground handling industry, which heavily depends on the airlines operations, has lost as much as 90 per cent of the business amid suspension of all commercial air passenger services due to the lockdown to tackle the coronavirus pandemic.
+Struggling in the face of the coronavirus outbreak, the domestic ground handling industry has sought stimulus package, including moratorium on interest on borrowings, waivers on certain fixed costs and deferment of statutory taxes.
+The Rs 4,000-4,500 crore ground handling industry, which heavily depends on airlines operations, has lost as much as 90 per cent of the business amid suspension of all commercial air passenger services due to the lockdown to tackle the coronavirus pandemic.

-However, cargo and special flights have been kept away from the lockdown.
+However, cargo and special flights have been kept out from the lockdown.
 "I think it is also important for the government to have a very structured approach to such kind of situations.
 It has to be a balanced economic stimulus to everybody.
-We haven't got any stimulus except for advisory from the RBI to the banks to help us on a three month moratorium, which is not enough.
+We haven't got any stimulus except for advisory from the RBI to the banks to help us on a three-month moratorium, which is not enough.

-"For a business which is already impacted over a year, we need at least a one-year moratorium on our cost to the banks," ground handling industry leader and Clebi Aviation-India CE, Murali Ramcahandran told PTI in an interaction.
-Clebi, which commands 25 per cent market share of the domestic industry, has the mandate to carry out ground handling business at Mumbai, Delhi, Bangalore, Hyderabad, Cochin, Ahmedabad and Kannur airports.
+"For a business which is already impacted over a year, we need at least a one-year moratorium on our cost to the banks," Celebi Aviation-India CEO Murali Ramachandran told PTI in an interaction.
+Celebi, which commands 25 per cent market share of the domestic industry, has the mandate to carry out ground handling business at Mumbai, Delhi, Bangalore, Hyderabad, Cochin, Ahmedabad and Kannur airports.

 "As an association for ground handlers and cargo warehouse operators we have asked for 6-7 (relief) measures.
 What we wanted is whatever possible support is provided by the bank or the government towards employees payroll costs, which is very critical for us.
 Many governments (abroad) have done it " he said.
 Stating that his industry needs some substantial support to be able to continue paying salaries , he said the business cannot run on its own unless there is cash flow.